corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Nuked empires and Memorialists can use tomb world "terraforming" without first researching Terrestrial Sculpting
     * Non-nuked empires must have at least one Pop of a nuked species as well as the Terrestrial Sculpting and Tomb World Adaptation technologies
     * Shows the planetary bombardment graphics while "terraforming"
-* Barren/cold barren/frozen worlds with the "Terraforming Candidate" modifier
+* Barren/cold barren/frozen/toxic worlds with the "Terraforming Candidate" modifier
-    * Standard cost for barren
+    * Standard cost for barren/toxic
     * Standard high cost for cold barren/frozen
     * Requires Climate Restoration technology
+    * From frozen also requires the "Hydrocentric" ascension perk
+    * From toxic also requires the "Detox" ascension perk

 Planets converted to tomb worlds this way are not eligible for the random events that can sometimes occur on tomb worlds - there's no mystery about what happened, it was ~~bombed~~ "terraformed" on purpose.
 Non-nuked empires that have already "terraformed" a planet into a tomb world waive the requirement to have at lease one nuked Pop.